hmrc/common-transit-convention-traders-test-support/resources/public/api/conf/common/overview.md

 - [Roadmap](/roadmaps/common-transit-convention-traders-roadmap/) to review our progress and to learn about what you can test
 - [Tutorials](/api-documentation/docs/tutorials) to learn how to develop your own client applications, including example clients, for this API

+**Advance notice:** After 18 October 2023, you will no longer be able to use this API.
+This is because the API was implemented as a temporary solution to facilitate your testing while the NCTS5 Trader Test environment was being built and tested.
+After the API is removed, if you do not already have access to the NCTS5 Trader Test environment, you will gain access to it automatically without having to request it.
+For more information about NCTS5 Trader Test, see [CTC Traders API phase 5 testing guide](https://developer.service.hmrc.gov.uk/guides/ctc-traders-phase5-testing-guide/#trader-test).

 ### Changelog

 You can find the changelog in the [common-transit-convention-traders-test-support](https://github.com/hmrc/common-transit-convention-traders-test-support/wiki/CTC-Traders-Test-Support-API-v2.0-changelog) GitHub wiki.